Mumtazbadar/OpenCV-Work/README.md

 Instructions on editing the template files are provided in later parts of this tutorial.
 For reference, or to copy to make the changes quicker, pre-edited template files are provided by the tutorial in the $CLT directory.

-Move to the next page to continue.
+he next page to continue.

 Using Model Optimizer to Generate IR Files Containing the Custom Layer We will now use the generated extractor and operation extensions with the Model Optimizer to generate the model IR files needed by the Inference Engine.
 The steps covered are: